Tukurngailnguq School's student population of 219 students has grown by 17% over five school years.

-- The teacher population of 15 teachers has declined by 16% over five school years.
+The teacher population of 15 teachers has grown by 15% over five school years.

 |Grades Offered||Grades Prekindergarten-12|

 Tukurngailnguq School is ranked within the bottom 50% of all 466 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 The diversity score of Tukurngailnguq School is 0.02, which is less than the diversity score at state average of 0.71.
 The school's diversity has stayed relatively flat over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AK)|

 Overall Testing Rank

 |#437 out of 466 schools|

 |Student : Teacher Ratio||15:1||17:1|

 |Two or more races|